Progressive Web Apps

 PWAs provide a high-quality user experience across multiple channels and development costs can be significantly reduced compared to building separate web and mobile applications.

-They are published in the same way as any other web page, and they behave like normal apps when loaded onto a mobile: they can send web push notifications, work offline (i.e. they are independent of connectivity) and be accessible from the home screen, just like a mobile app from an app store.
+They are published in the same way as any other web page, and they behave like normal apps when opened on a mobile: they can send push notifications, have camera support, detector support, work offline (i.e. they are independent of connectivity) and be accessible from the home screen, just like a mobile app from an app store.

 They achieve this by taking advantage of major advances in modern web browsers, web APIs, and front-end frameworks to deliver great app experiences to mobile and desktop users.